Parent/caregiver presence policy and visitor policy:

 Will I be required to wear a face mask while at CHEO? |

-Yes!
-Masks are given to all parents/caregivers and patients at CHEO.
-Families are welcome to wear a personal KN95 or other mask when coming to CHEO.
-We will ask you to put the procedural mask we give you on top as we can't quality check everyone's personal mask.
-Please wear your assigned mask when:
+Yes.
+We have two masking zones: mandatory and recommended.
+Masks are given to all patients, parents, caregivers and visitors at CHEO.
+Anyone is welcome to wear a personal KN95 or other mask when coming to CHEO, but we will ask you to put the procedural mask we give you on top as we can't quality check everyone's personal mask.
+Please wear the mask we give you when:

 |